-Rules relating to non-preferential treatment Rules relating to preferential treatment Rules on general preferential treatment (GSP)

-(for developing countries) Rules relating to regional trade agreements
+Rules relating to non-preferential treatment Rules on general preferential treatment (GSP) (for developing countries) Rules relating to regional trade agreements

-Rules of origin relating to non-preferential treatment will be used as follows, except for the application of preferential tariffs: (1) for selecting items in enforcing trade-related measures that specify exporting countries (e.g. quantitative restrictions); (2) for compiling trade statistics; and (3) for determining the country of origin in marking the origin of certain goods.
-(Some countries have purpose-oriented sets of rules whose contents are different; several kinds of rules of origin in one country may therefore exist.)
+Rules of origin relating to non-preferential treatment will be used as follows, except for the application of preferential tariffs: (i) for selecting items in enforcing trade-related measures that specify exporting countries (e.g. quantitative restrictions); (ii) for compiling trade statistics; and (iii) for determining the country of origin in marking the origin of certain goods (some countries have purpose-oriented sets of rules whose contents are different and thus there may be several kinds of rules of origin in one country).

-In contrast, preferential rules of origin are used for giving preferential treatment to imported goods.
+On the other hand, preferential rules of origin are used for giving preferential treatment to imported goods.
 These rules are applied to determine whether particular products are exported from countries that are given preferential treatment based on the generalized system of preferences when developed countries import the products.
 In addition, in regional groupings such as the NAFTA and the EEA, preferential rules of origin are used for giving preferential treatment to goods, which originate in the region.

 With respect to trade policy, rules of origin should play a neutral role.
-However, they sometimes are used for protectionist ends: origin rules that are too restrictive or that are enforced arbitrarily can expand improperly the coverage of trade restrictions.
+However, they sometimes are used for protectionist ends: origin rules that are too restrictive or are enforced arbitrarily can expand improperly the coverage of trade restrictions.

 In general, rules of origin have not been adequately addressed at the international level.
 For many years, the GATT contained no specific provisions on rules of origin other than Article IX, which deals with marking requirements (i.e. "marks of origin").
 Rules of origin are only covered by the GATT's general provisions, such as Article I (MFN treatment) and Article XXIV:5, the latter of which requires that free trade areas shall not increase restrictions on trade with Members who are not part of the free trade area or parties to the customs union.
 Aside from the GATT, the International Convention on Simplification and Harmonization of Customs Procedures (the Kyoto Convention), concluded under the aegis of the Customs Cooperation Council (commonly called "WCO", abbreviated from "World Customs Organization"), contains an Annex on rules of origin.
-Although binding on parties that accept it, the range of permitted options is so wide that the Annex imposes no effective restrictions.
+Although binding on parties, which accept it, the range of permitted options is so wide that the Annex imposes no effective restrictions.
 The ability of the Annex to serve as a set of international rules is thus severely limited from the outset.

 The imposition of rules of origin should properly be a technical and neutral matter.
-But because no common international standards exist, rules are increasingly being formulated and administered in an arbitrary fashion in an attempt to achieve protectionist policy objectives.
+But because there are no common international standards, it has been increasingly frequent for the rules to be formulated and administered in an arbitrary fashion in an attempt to achieve protectionist policy objectives.
 To remedy the trade problems this has caused, countries are now in the process of formulating harmonized non-preferential rules of origin under the terms outlined in the Agreement on Rules of Origin, an Annex to the WTO Agreement.